Crossbill-Highlights/Crossbill-Web/backend/README.md

-# Inkwell Backend
+# crossbill Backend

-Backend API for Inkwell - a self-hosted web app to sync highlights from KOReader to a server.
+Backend API for crossbill - a self-hosted web app to sync highlights from KOReader to a server.

 ## Features